How to Make a Natural Shower Gel using Surfactants

 For this shower gel, we use a combination of two non-ionic surfactants—Caprylyl/Capryl glucoside and Decyl glucoside—along with Cocamidopropyl betaine, an amphoteric surfactant.
 This mild blend produces a rich lather and gently cleanses the skin.
 Caprylyl/Capryl Glucoside also serves as an effective solubiliser, ensuring your oil-based ingredients disperse evenly throughout the gel.

-Add botanical actives
+4. Add your actives

 Once you’ve perfected your base formula, you can then customise it!
 Add different botanicals to create different scents, colours, and sensations.
 Botanical extracts, essential oils, and even glycerites can add delightful fragrances and beneficial properties to your gel.
 Here are some fun colourful extracts you can experiment with: